excsn/fibre/ioc/API_REFERENCE.md

 **`new`**

 Creates a new, empty `Container`.
-This is useful for creating isolated scopes, such as in testing.
+This is useful for creating isolated, thread-safe scopes.

 ```rust
 pub fn new() -> Self;